Markdown: paragraph on images

 Hope you do not consider this feedback as being negative, but instead as one with a positive intentionā€¦

-Thanks, @pamtbaau for all that very helpful feedback!
+Thanks, @anon76427325 for all that very helpful feedback!
 I was obviously over-enthusiastic, and probably shouldnā€™t have submitted the plugin.
 The code is all just patched togetherā€”I only managed to combine and edit stuff based on what I could learn without any real foundational knowledge of php, or twig for that matter.

 Regarding the regex, I found multiple comments on stackoverflow warning against using regex to parse HTML.
 The code I started with used regex, but I switched based on that advice.